What I do:

 And whether the stories involve business, government, history or just an offbeat topic that has caught my attention, I pride myself on being first with the news and telling the full story before the competition has told any of it at all.
 That’s why I have seen my work repurposed by some of Nashville’s and the nation’s most august news organizations over the years.
 Not that I mind so much.
 Knowing I broke the story is satisfaction enough.

 The projects I’m currently trying to turn into books or magazine articles all involve narratives of modern history, ranging from the 1860s to the recent past, that I have uncovered after conducting research in depths that others have not plumbed.
-My full-time gig, as of early 2011, is a history of for-profit hospitals and related healthcare enterprises.
+As of late 2012, I have a full-time gig as a staff writer for a large global law firm.

 E. Thomas Wood